How to Make Homemade Carrot Cake

 Sign up to receive an email in your inbox for each new recipe:

-for Carrot Cake: for Cream Cheese Frosting: Assemble: If you'd like to make cupcakes, bake for about 18-20 minutes. (should yield about 12 cupcakes) According to Food Network Kitchens you should always refrigerate any cake that has cream cheese frosting.
+for Carrot Cake: for Cream Cheese Frosting: Assemble: If you'd like to make cupcakes, bake for about 18-20 minutes. (should yield about 12 cupcakes) If you'd like to make a layer cake, just double the recipes According to Food Network Kitchens you should always refrigerate any cake that has cream cheese frosting.
 Take it out of the refrigerator an hour or two before you’d like to serve it so the frosting has time to come to room temperature and the cake layers lose their chill.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 For Cream Cheese Frosting